Trent L. Miller (Actor/Advocate)

 Trent L. Miller's ('Silcott') Story

-A clear example of one of these children, now an adult, is American-born Actor/Advocate Trent Lamont Miller ('Silcott.').
+An example of one of these children, now an adult, is American-born Actor/Advocate Trent Lamont Miller ('Silcott.').
 In 2010, he researched if he could claim British & British Overseas Territories citizenship, by descent, through his father, Abraham.
-Trent's father was born in 1942 in the former British colony, now British overseas territory, called Montserrat.
+Trent's father was born in 1942 in the former British colony, now a British overseas territory called Montserrat.
 Trent's grandparents were also born on the British island.

 British nationality law is discriminatory & divides families.
-The UK and Montserrat treat Trent as a visitor and not a person who has the right-to-belong.
-It impacts his culture and identity; he feels denied and deprived through no-fault of his own.
+The UK and Montserrat treat Trent as a visitor, not a person who has the right to belong.
+It impacts his culture and identity; he feels denied and deprived through no fault of his own.

-This issue of the denial of British & British-overseas-territories citizenship by-descent came to the public spotlight in 2009, after a campaign by Tabitha Sprague, of a group called U.K. Citizenship Equality Campaign.
-In 2014, she managed to get the British Nationality Act 1981 amended to allow illegitimate children, now adults, born to U.K. mainland fathers ONLY to have a retrospective right-to-register for citizenship.
+This issue of the denial of British & British-overseas-territories citizenship by-descent came to the public spotlight in 2009 after a campaign by Tabitha Sprague of a group called U.K. Citizenship Equality Campaign.
+In 2014, she got the British Nationality Act 1981 amended to allow illegitimate children, now adults, born to U.K. mainland fathers ONLY to have a retrospective right to register for citizenship.
 In Tabitha's case, her father was a British mainland-born, and her mother, an American.

 The late Lord Eric Avebury, and former British M.P.
 Julian Huppert, helped change the British Nationality Act 1981 ('BNA') through Section 65 of the Immigration Act of 2014 as it made its way through the House of Lords.
-Amendments made provided for the first time, the ability for people like Tabitha to register their births retrospectively and then go on to apply for British nationality & citizenship by-descent based on her unmarried father.
+Amendments made provided for the first time the ability for people like Tabitha to register their births retrospectively and then apply for British nationality & citizenship by descent based on her unmarried father.

 However, there was one significant omission.
-These amendments were not inclusive of all the "just as British & deserving" illegitimately born children of British Overseas Territories born fathers, like Trent.
-The excuse was given by the British government's Home Office Minister at the time Lord Taylor of Holbeach, during the final stages of the debate, to Human Rights Peer Advocate, the late Lord Eric Avebury was:
+These amendments did not include all the "just as British & deserving" illegitimately born children of British Overseas Territories born fathers, like Trent.
+The excuse was given by the British government's Home Office Minister at the time, Lord Taylor of Holbeach, during the final stages of the debate, to Human Rights Peer Advocate, the late Lord Eric Avebury was:

 "I know that my noble friend is also concerned about British Overseas Territories citizens.
 Changes to those provisions require consultation with the territories concerned, which has not been possible in the time available.
 However, I assure my noble friend that the government will look for suitable opportunities to discuss this issue with the overseas territories once the provisions are implemented."

 We have an unequal position in British nationality law.
-Had we been included in the amendments; the law would be fairer for ALL children born out-of-wedlock.
-This failure to include us treats us as "less than" when it comes to our rights to inherit our father's citizenship.
+Had we been included in the amendments, the law would be fairer for ALL children born out of wedlock.
+This failure to include us treats us as "less than" regarding our rights to inherit our father's citizenship.

-Dependent on the year of your birth, where you are born, if your parents are married or not, dictates if you qualify.
+Depends on the year of your birth, where you are born, if your parents are married or not dictates if you qualify.
 Here are examples of when the same categories of children qualify, which makes the law unequal: